DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES

-On April 24, 2019, the Company began entering into derivative contracts with external counterparties to hedge certain foreign currency transactions.
-The notional amount of all outstanding foreign currency exchange contracts was $341.6 million at December 2019, consisting primarily of contracts hedging exposures to the euro, Mexican peso, Canadian dollar, British pound, Polish zloty and Swedish krona.
+The Company enters into derivative contracts with external counterparties to hedge certain foreign currency transactions.
+The notional amount of all outstanding foreign currency exchange contracts was $322.3 million at December 2022 and $297.4 million at December 2021, consisting primarily of contracts hedging exposures to the euro, Mexican peso, Canadian dollar, British pound, Polish zloty and Swedish krona.
 Foreign currency exchange contracts have maturities up to 20 months.

-On July 24, 2019, the Company entered into "floating to fixed" derivative agreements to mitigate exposure to volatility in LIBOR rates on the Company's future interest payments.
-The notional amount of the interest rate swap agreements was $475.0 million at December 2019.
+During 2019, the Company entered into "floating to fixed" interest rate swap agreements to mitigate exposure to volatility in reference rates on the Company's future interest payments.
+The notional amount of the interest rate swap agreements was $300.0 million and $350.0 million at December 2022 and December 2021, respectively.
+In December 2022, the Company amended these agreements to change the applicable interest rate from LIBOR to SOFR.
 Because these interest rate swap agreements meet the criteria for hedge accounting, all related gains and losses are deferred within accumulated other comprehensive loss ("AOCL") and are being amortized through April 18, 2024.